Fork me on GitHub

 • you want an initial implementation that already includes dependencies and configuration

-• you need a project skeleton that can be built on instead of starting from a blank project
+• you need a project skeleton that can be extended instead of starting from a blank project

 Act: Assembly